Idiopathic pulmonary fibrosis

 Idiopathic diffuse interstitial pulmonary fibrosis; IPF; Pulmonary fibrosis; Cryptogenic fibrosing alveolitis; CFA; Fibrosing alveolitis; Usual interstitial pneumonitis; UIP

-The condition is believed to be due to an inflammatory response to an unknown substance or injury.
-"Idiopathic" means no cause can be found.
+Doctors do not know what causes idiopathic pulmonary fibrosis (IPF) or why some people get it.
+Idiopathic means the cause is not known.
+The condition may be due to the lungs responding to an unknown substance or injury.
+Genes may play a role in developing IPF.
 The disease occurs most often in people between 50 and 70 years old.

-The health care provider will perform a physical exam and ask questions about your medical history.
-Your doctor will ask whether you have been exposed to asbestos and if you have been a smoker.
+The health care provider will perform a physical exam and ask about your medical history.
+You will be asked whether you have been exposed to asbestos and if you have been a smoker.